angelwingscomms/q/files/final_prompt.md

         - Maintain academic language level
         - For answers_C, provide brief model answers or key points

         Here's an example quiz.
-Follow the language style, structure, and ease of questions in this example quiz:
+Follow the exact language style and ease and simplicity of questions in this example quiz:
         ```json
         {  "A": [
   "1.
 God's power is shown by creating all things (a) True (b) False",